 Normally the minimum requirement is a three-year bachelor’s degree from a New Zealand university, or a qualification or combination of qualifications considered to be equivalent.
 If you gained your qualifications overseas, these will need to be assessed to make sure they are of an equivalent standard.

 You are also required to meet UC's English language requirements.

 Specific entry requirements

 Candidates must have a bachelor's degree with at least a B grade average in 300-level courses, or equivalent, and been approved as a candidate for the degree by the Dean of Business.

 For the full entry requirements see the Regulations for the Master of Financial Management or use the admission requirements checker.

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The degree consists of 180 points which is made up of nine compulsory courses (15 points each) and an applied research project (45 points).

 The MFM can be studied full-time over 12-15 months or part-time over a maximum of four years.
-You can start the MFM in October and February (from October 2017).
+You can start the MFM in January or October.